 Carvana was a new investment in 2019.
 It has a very impressive track record as it expands its lead in online used car sales.
-We wrote an in-depth piece on the company in December which is in the Appendix at the end of the letter.
-It was selected as the large cap winner in SumZero's Top Stocks for 2020 (link).
+We wrote an in-depth piece on the company in December which was selected as the large cap winner in SumZero's Top Stocks for 2020 (link) and was later featured in Barron's (link).